 I shouldn’t have come.
 I’m not the one to console him while he cries about his unlovable wife.
 And I should have told him enough after his third shot.
 Better yet, I was supposed to be gone before his homeboy arrived with the weed.
 Instead we three hotboxed in his car parked on the street, and I got so high I couldn’t feel the ground beneath me.
-Or his lips when he kissed my neck, back inside the apartment.
+Or his lips when he kissed my neck once back inside the apartment.
 When he slipped his cool fingers under my shirt, looped his belt around my ankles.

 He sits at the end of the bed, fully dressed, his back turned to me.
 He lights a cigarette, blows smoke toward the spinning ceiling fan overhead.
 I wish he’d just look at me, assure me that we’re still good, that we can at least remain friends.

-You’ll only end up in his bed again, that nagging voice of reason tells me.
+You know that will never work, that nagging voice of reason tells me.

 Only, I can’t find my bra.
-I pat my hair for lose ties, hanging Bobbi pins.
+I pat my hair for loose ties, hanging Bobbi pins.
 I catch a glimpse of myself in the mirror.
 I look like a fucking slut with no shame, and it’s how he treats me.

 “Will you walk me out?”
 I cross my arms over my chest, tuck my hands under my armpit, try to conceal my sagging breasts, scrapping at my last bit of dignity.